top of page

 • First and foremost, as anyone who has worked with registry data knows, clinical trial registries are a complete mess.
 They should not be, and it is the responsibility of universities and hospitals to establish effective oversight and ensure that all data on trials in registries is complete, accurate and - crucially - kept up to date.

 • Second, universities and hospitals should remind their researchers to include the clinical trial registration number in the abstracts and metadata of all related publications so that they can easily be found.
 Both the WHO and CONSORT guidelines already recommend this.
 Looking for medical evidence should not be a lengthy treasure hunt.
-If two researchers independently using a strong search protocol and cannot find a trial result, what are the chances that a busy clinician or patient can find them?
+If two researchers using a strong search protocol cannot find a trial result, clinicians and patients are also unlikely to be able to find it.

-• Finally, metascience that stays in journals is a waste of time.
+• Finally, metascience that stays in journals is a waste of time and resources.
 If you want to drive real change, reaching out to the media and directly engaging with institutions is indispensable.
 As a first step, publish a simplified dataset to help institutions to follow up on their trials.
 As a second step, share that dataset with institutions and initiate a dialogue.

 Stop doing metascience in a bunker